eetay/javascript-async-tutorial/exercises/inOrder.md

 function getFilms() { // Complete this function
   ...
-  // return array of films
+  // return a promise that will resolve into an array of films
-}
+  // a film object can be examined in Star Wars API site }

 function solveA(films) { // Solve (A) above in this function